realm/realm-dotnet-lfs/README.md

 }
 ```

+## Customization

+The `RemoteStorageManager` is the abstraction that takes care of uploading data to a remote file server.
+There are three reference implementations in this repo - [`FunctionsStorageManager`](https://github.com/realm/realm-dotnet-lfs/blob/main/Realm.LFS.Functions/FunctionsStorageManager.cs) [`S3StorageManager`](https://github.com/realm/realm-dotnet-lfs/blob/main/Realm.LFS.S3/S3StorageManager.cs) and [`AzureStorageManager`](https://github.com/realm/realm-dotnet-lfs/blob/main/Realm.LFS.Azure/AzureStorageManager.cs).
+If you want to use your own service, you can use them as inspiration.

 ## Documentation

 API docs can be found at https://realm.github.io/realm-dotnet-lfs/.

-## Customization
+## Architecture

-The `RemoteFileManager` is the abstraction that takes care of uploading data to a remote file server.
-There are three reference implementations in this repo - [`FunctionsFileManager`](https://github.com/realm/realm-dotnet-lfs/blob/main/Realm.LFS.Functions/FunctionsFileManager.cs) [`S3FileManager`](https://github.com/realm/realm-dotnet-lfs/blob/main/Realm.LFS.S3/S3FileManager.cs) and [`AzureFileManager`](https://github.com/realm/realm-dotnet-lfs/blob/main/Realm.LFS.Azure/AzureFileManager.cs).
-If you want to use your own service, you can use them as inspiration.
+[`Architecture.md`](https://github.com/realm/realm-dotnet-lfs/blob/main/Architecture.md) contains an overview of the library architecture.